VictorYing/personal-website/content/authors/admin/_index.md

 I write a lot of C++, and frequently look at profiling and (dis)assembly.
 In July 2023, I'm moving to [Tenstorrent](https://tenstorrent.com/) to work on high-performance RISC-V processors.

-I'm currently finishing my PhD working with [Daniel Sanchez](https://people.csail.mit.edu/sanchez/) at [MIT CSAIL](https://www.csail.mit.edu/).
+I spent the last several years doing a PhD with [Daniel Sanchez](https://people.csail.mit.edu/sanchez/) at [MIT CSAIL](https://www.csail.mit.edu/).
 My PhD work is in [the Swarm project](http://swarm.csail.mit.edu), which seeks to build new abstractions between hardware and software